Emma Woikin

 Emma Woikin (December 30, 1920 – May 22, 1974) was a Canadian civil servant who, in 1946, was convicted of spying on behalf of the Soviet Union.
 Woikin was one of the Canadians identified as spies by Igor Gouzenko when he defected from the Soviet Embassy in Ottawa in September 1945 in what became known as the Gouzenko Affair.
 Woikin was sentenced to two-and-a-half years at Kingston Penitentiary, becoming the first woman imprisoned for espionage in Canada.

 Early life

 Woikin was born Emma Konkin on December 30, 1920 (Note: Birth dates in that era were treated somewhat casually and, while Woikin was born on December 30, 1920, her birth was registered as January 1, 1921.) in Blaine Lake, Saskatchewan to Alex and Pearl Konkin, the youngest of five children.
-Her parents were Doukhobors who had fled Russia in 1899 and her family spoke Russian in the home.
+Her parents were Independent Doukhobors who had fled Russia in 1899 and her family spoke Russian in the home.
 Her mother died when Woikin was 15 following a series of strokes.

 Woikin excelled in school and, at the age of 12, she completed grade eight, the highest level of schooling offered by the local schoolhouse.
 However, the high school in Blaine Lake would not accept her as a student, as she was thought to be too young.